ignazio-ingenito/fastapi-react-tailwindcss-template/README.md

 # WebApp template

-This repo aimo help you building a webapp using
+This repo aim to help you to build a webapp using

 -  fastapi
 -  react